Investigating Notable Metadata Practices in PyPI Libraries: An Empirical Study about Repository and Donation Platform URLs: Results

 \subsection{Robustness of Topic Modeling Approach}

-To answer \textbf{RQ-5}, we evaluate how consistent the extracted topics are across all historical runs.
-Table \ref{tab:robustness} reports the lexical and semantic similarity of the identified topics across 30 runs per question, using Jaccard and Cosine similarity as robustness metrics.

-Table \ref{tab:robustness} shows that our topic modeling approach demonstrates a high degree of robustness across historical runs.
+To validate the robustness of our topic modeling approach, we assess the consistency of the extracted topics across all repeated runs.
+Table~\ref{tab:robustness} reports the lexical and semantic similarity of the identified topics across 30 runs per question, using Jaccard and Cosine similarity as robustness metrics.
+The results indicate that our topic modeling approach demonstrates a high degree of robustness.
 On average, the Jaccard and Cosine similarity scores exceed 0.8 for each survey, indicating substantial lexical and semantic consistency in the extracted topics.
 As expected, Cosine similarity is consistently equal to or higher than Jaccard similarity, reflecting cases where topic sets differ slightly in wording but remain semantically equivalent.
-Some variability is observed for specific questions (e.g., \textbf{SQ-1.4} and \textbf{SQ-2.1}), which may be due to lower data quality in the corresponding survey responses.
-Nonetheless, most questions yield near-perfect similarity scores, underlining the reliability of our method.
+Some variability is observed for specific questions (e.g., \textbf{SQ-1.3} and \textbf{SQ-2.2}), which may be due to lower data quality in the corresponding survey responses.
+Nonetheless, most questions yield near-perfect similarity scores, underlining the reliability of our topic modeling approach.